phuonglh/vn.vitk/README.md

    phrase graph as default.
 The model is pre-trained and loaded from the data directory `whitespace.model`.
    However, the result is often worse than the default.
-Thus, you should consider to use this option as an extra experimentation.
+Thus, you should consider to use this option only as an extra experimentation.

 Suppose that Apache Spark has been installed in `~/spark`, Vitk has been installed in `~/vitk`, data files have been copied to